 This unit is based around three seminars from speakers who will introduce topics of current research in Physics.
-Students research and write technical reports on each of these topics, with the lecturers holding technical surgeries to answer any questions students may have.
-Each report is assessed by the lecturer concerned according to a set marking scheme, with marks for both scientific content and quality of writing and presentation.
-Each report is weighted equally.
+Students research each area and carry out three assessment tasks: a journalistic report for the first topic, an oral presentation for the second, and a technical report for the third.
+The lecturers hold technical surgeries to answer any questions students may have.
+Each task is assessed by the lecturer concerned according to a set marking scheme, with marks for both scientific content and quality of writing and/or presentation.
+Each task is weighted equally.